TeoSean00/Job-Portal-Platform/README.md

 Second, install pre-commit hooks if you are developing
 ```
+pipenv install pre-commit
 pre-commit install
+# check that pre-commit file is crated in .git/hooks

 # if existing work has not been formatted
 pre-commit run --all-files

+# if it's been a long time, update hooks to latest ver
+pre-commit autoupdate

 ```

 Then, run the development server: